SimOgaard/SpaceProofOfConcept/README.md

 # SpaceProofOfConcept
- Concept ideas and implementations of Sweden's SPoC event
+Concept ideas and implementations of AI Sweden's SPoC event